Uzumaki: Development

-Uzumaki was written and illustrated by Junji Ito.
 Junji Ito's initial desire was to create a story about strange changes that would occur to people living in a very long, traditional Japanese terraced house.
 This story would have been based on Ito's personal experience living in such a house as a child.
 During the process of finding a way to draw such a long building, Ito was inspired by the shape of a mosquito coil and decided he could make the building long by having it spiral.
 Ito has noted that the spiral is a "mysterious pattern" and described writing Uzumaki as an attempt to learn the secrets of the spiral.
 Ito sought inspiration by methods such as staring at spirals, researching spirals, creating spiral patterns by draining water from bath tubs, eating foods with spiral patterns, and raising snails.
 Looking back on the series in 2006, Ito stated that while he was still uncertain what the spiral stood for, he thought it might be representative of infinity.